-Up to now, most information attacks have been the work of hackers with no political agenda.
-There have been, however, some instances of attacks on computer networks that may have been politically inspired.
-The most notable of these was a cyber attack that disabled Estonia's computer network for several days in 2007.
-The source of the attack is in dispute, although there is a strong suspicion that it originated in Russia, possibly with the connivance of the government.26 If this had been the case, it would not have been a terrorist attack per se, since by definition terrorism is the work of actors not directly connected to a legitimate state.
-An actual cyberattack planned and implemented by a sovereign country began in 2008 when the United States, working in collaboration with Israel, was able to introduce a computer worm (called Stuxnet) into the computers running centrifuges that were being used by Iran for the enrichment of uranium.
-As a result, at least a thousand centrifuges were put out of commission.
+A cyberattack planned and implemented by a sovereign country began in 2008 when the United States, working in collaboration with Israel, was able to introduce a computer worm (called Stuxnet) into the computers running centrifuges used by Iran for the enrichment of uranium.
+As a result, at least 1,000 centrifuges were put out of commission.
 The extent to which these attacks put a serious crimp in Iran's nuclear program is still a matter for debate, but they certainly did not put an end to it.
-Critics of the attack have pointed out that the unleashing of Stuxnet will lead to a new kind of arms race based on expanded abilities to launch and repel cyberattacks.27 As we saw in the previous chapter, during World War II there was a tacit understanding that the use of poison gas would be met with retaliation in kind, leaving the warring countries with no military advantage and more casualties.
+Critics of the attack have pointed out that the unleashing of Stuxnet will lead to a new kind of arms race based on expanded abilities to launch and repel cyberattacks.
+As we saw in the previous chapter, during World War II, there was a tacit understanding that the use of poison gas would be met with retaliation in kind, leaving the warring countries with no military advantage and more casualties.
 By launching a cyberattack, the United States and Israel gained a temporary advantage over a potential nuclear adversary, but it may have come at the cost of long-term security.